 One evening they took us up to the peak of Victoria Mountain which overlooks the whole city.
 I was able to capture this great panoramic image of the city with 4 different images stitched together in PTGui and edited in Photoshop.

-I didn’t end up winning my category, that honour went surf photographer Zac Noyle, but being part of this event in such esteemed company still stands out as one of the highlights of my career.
+I didn’t end up winning my category, that honour went surf photographer Zac Noyle, but being part of this event in such an esteemed company still stands out as one of the highlights of my career.
 The overall win went to an incredible image by German photographer Lorenz Holder.

 Once the crowds cleared out from the unveiling I stayed around to capture this shot of my image in its place on the walk of fame promenade with the incredible view of Hong Kong in the background.
+This was certainly a night I’ll never forget.